builders-legacy-mc/dibs/README.md

 ## Installation

-Currently, there is no distributio of the mod directly.
+Currently, there is no distribution of the mod directly.
 Instead, you need to pull the code, build it, and then install the resulting mod.
 Do not worry - it is pretty painless!
 You do need some software, though:

 * `git` - Used to get (ha) the code.
 * `nvm` - Used to install and use the correct version of `node`.